protofire/Cardano-Developer-Studio/README.md

 Selecting option `3` from the main menu, the wallet tools menu allows you to:

 - `1) Generate mnemonic`: Create a new recovery phrase.
-- `2) Generate mnemonic and create wallet`: Create a new wallet with a generated mnemonic.
+- `2) Create wallet`: Generate a new wallet with a created mnemonic.
+- `3) Export Wallet to File`: Export the current wallet data to a file.
-- `3) List wallets`: Display all created wallets.
+- `4) List wallets ids and names`: Display all wallet IDs and their associated names.
+- `5) List wallets utxos`: Show the unspent transaction outputs (UTXOs) of the wallets.
+- `6) Addresses Tools`: Access tools for managing wallet addresses.
+   - `1) PKH To Address`: Convert a public key hash (PKH) to a Cardano address.
+   - `0) Return Main Menu`: Return to the main menu.
-- `4) Fetch network information`: Get current network information.
+- `7) Fetch network information`: Retrieve current network information.
+- `8) Docker Logs`: View the logs of the Docker container.
-- `5) Delete this Container and Optionally Its Volumes`: To delete selected container and dependences
+- `9) Delete this Container and Optionally Its Volumes`: Remove the selected container and optionally its associated volumes.
-- `6) Return Main Menu`: Returns to the main menu.
+- `0) Return Main Menu`: Return to the main menu.

 ### Cardano DB Sync Tools Menu